 - Disney Villain Death: How Rinaldo dies.
 Capestang skewers him with his sword, and he falls from the castle's rampart.

-- Dirty Coward: Rinaldo is a villainous and cowardly Combat Pragmatist who prefers throwing daggers in his victims' back than fighting them.
+- Dirty Coward: Rinaldo is a villainous and cowardly Combat Pragmatist who prefers throwing daggers in his victims' back to fighting them.

 - The Dragon: Rinaldo is the ruthless main henchman of Concini.